JeffersonLab/smoothness/README.md

 5. Update Dockerfile-demo to use the new weblib image version and commit and push to GitHub.
 Do this first before creating release else you'll have to create second release since we run Docker build from GitHub tag.

 **WEBLIB**
 1. Create a new release on the GitHub [Releases](https://github.com/JeffersonLab/smoothness/releases) page corresponding to same version in settings.gradle (Enumerate changes and link issues).
+Attach the smoothness-demo.war.
 2. Publish new artifact on maven central with:
 ```
 gradlew publishToSonatype closeAndReleaseSonatypeStagingRepository